The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Results and Discussion

 \section{Results and Discussion}

 \textbf{The Alignment Auditor Framework enables reward separation, providing the clearest evidence of faithful recovery.} The Alignment Auditor learns a reward function that sharply separates toxic from non-toxic completions.
-As shown in Figure~\ref{fig:perf_side_by_side} (a), reliability curves for Llama-3.2-1B show that both pairwise and single-text predictions are well calibrated and closely follow the diagonal, while the distribution of inferred rewards in Figure \ref{fig:perf_side_by_side}(b) reveals a distinct decision boundary between scores assigned to toxic and non-toxic texts.
-This separation is critical for interpreting the recovered reward and using it as a robust classifier of toxicity. \\\\ \textbf{Scaling improves preference alignment, calibration strength and reward separation.} We first observe that the ability of the Alignment Auditor Framework to recover the expert's preference signal improves with the scale of the base LLM.
-As shown in Figure \ref{fig:perf_bars}, larger models such as Llama-3.2-1B yield more linearly separable features, allowing our approach to achieve higher pairwise accuracy and AUROC.
+As shown in Figure~\ref{fig:perf_side_by_side} (a), reliability curves for Llama-3.2-1B show that both pairwise and single-text predictions are well calibrated and closely follow the diagonal, while the distribution of inferred rewards in Figure \ref{fig:perf_side_by_side} (b) reveals a distinct decision boundary between scores assigned to toxic and non-toxic texts.
+This visual separation is supported quantitatively by a large standardized effect size in the inferred reward space (Cohen's $d=1.325$, Appendix \ref{scaling_toxicity}, Table \ref{tab:toxicity_8B}), providing numerical evidence of a strong decision boundary.
+This separation is critical for interpreting the recovered reward and using it as a robust classifier of toxicity. \\\\ \textbf{Scaling improves preference alignment, calibration strength and reward separation.} On the primary detoxification benchmark, we first observe that the ability of the Alignment Auditor Framework to recover the expert's preference signal improves with the scale of the base LLM.
+As shown in Figure~\ref{fig:perf_bars}, larger models such as Llama-3.2-1B and Llama-3.1-8B yield more linearly separable features, allowing our approach to achieve higher pairwise accuracy, AUROC, and single-text F1.
 This indicates a more faithful recovery of the underlying reward function that distinguishes expert (non-toxic) from baseline (toxic) completions.
-Concurrently, Figure \ref{fig:perf_bars} shows that calibration, as measured by Expected Calibration Error (ECE), also improves with model scale.
-Notably, pairwise calibration is consistently better than single-text calibration, suggesting that the inferred reward is most reliable for comparative judgments, which is the core of the auditing process.
-Smaller models can sometimes appear "calibrated but uninformative," where their output probabilities are reliable but have weak ranking power, highlighting persistent non-identifiability at lower capacities.
+Calibration, as measured by Expected Calibration Error (ECE), also generally improves with model scale, with pairwise calibration consistently stronger than single-text calibration, suggesting that the inferred reward is most reliable for comparative judgments.
+Consistent with improved reward separation at larger scale, the standardized gap between inferred rewards for toxic vs. non-toxic completions (Cohen's $d$) increases from 1.325 for Llama-3.2-1B to 1.821 for Llama-3.1-8B (Appendix~\ref{scaling_toxicity}, Table~\ref{tab:toxicity_8B}).
+Smaller models can sometimes appear ``calibrated but uninformative", where their output probabilities are reliable but have weak ranking power, highlighting persistent non-identifiability at lower capacities.